OpenNebula/docs/source/administration/other_subsystems/mysql.rst

 The two backends cannot coexist, and you will have to decide which one is going to be used while planning your OpenNebula installation.

+.. note:: If you are planning to install OpenNebula with MySQL backend, pleae follow this guide *prior* to start OpenNebula the first time to avoid problems with oneadmin and serveradmin credentials.

 .. _mysql_installation:

 Installation